ahmedao/hello-world/README.md

 Hi people

-i like computet,i want to be programer but i need help until i become programmer
+i like computer,i want to be programer but i need help until i become programmer